Extradition to Polk County

-Under Florida Statute Section 941.03, no demand for the extradition of a person charged with crime in another state shall be recognized by the Governor of Florida unless in writing alleging, except in cases arising under s.
-941.06, that:
+As required by Florida Statute Section 941.03, the demand for the extradition of a person charged with a crime in another state is only recognized by the Governor of Florida if the following elements are alleged in writing, except in cases arising under s.
+941.06:

 - the accused was present in the demanding state at the time of the commission of the alleged crime;

 - that thereafter he or she fled from the state; and

 - accompanied by one of the following documents:

-- an authenticated copy of an indictment found or by information supported by affidavit in the state having jurisdiction of the crime; or
+- an authenticated copy of an indictment found or by information supported by an affidavit in the state having jurisdiction of the crime; or

 - a copy of a warrant supported by an affidavit made before a committing magistrate of the demanding state; or

-- a copy of a judgment of conviction or of a sentence imposed in execution thereof, together with a statement by the executive authority of the demanding state that the person claimed has escaped from confinement or has broken the terms of his or her bail, probation, or parole.
+- a copy of a judgment of conviction or of a sentence imposed in the execution thereof, together with a statement by the executive authority of the demanding state that the person claimed has escaped from confinement or has broken the terms of his or her bail, probation, or parole.

-The indictment, information, or affidavit made before the magistrate must substantially charge the person demanded with having committed a crime under the law of that state; and the copy of indictment, information, affidavit, judgment of conviction, or sentence must be authenticated by the executive authority making the demand.
+The indictment, information, or affidavit made before the magistrate must substantially charge the person demanded with having committed a crime under the law of that state; and the copy of the indictment, information, affidavit, the judgment of conviction, or sentence must be authenticated by the executive authority making the demand.

 Attorney for Extradition to Polk County, FL

 If you are awaiting extradition to or from Bartow in Polk County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.